seoncafe/MoCafe/MoCafe_pol_v1.02_hybrid/README.md

 ### Purpose:
    Dust Radiative Transfer in cartesian grid system (x, y, z) \
-   Basic Monte-Carlo Simulation for a reflection nebula with a point source embedded in a uniform constant-density cloud. \
+   Basic Monte-Carlo Simulation for a Dust RT in a cartesian grid system. \
    Unit of the output image = (luminosity unit) cm^-2 sr^-1

 ### Howto run: